daveyarwood/blog.djy.io/src/_drafts/using-git-write-tree-to-cache-builds.md

 The idea with build caching is that we can speed up builds by not doing any more work than we have to.
-If we haven't made any changes to the code, then there is no reason for us to recompile; we can just reuse the last build.
+If we haven't made any changes to the code, then there is no reason to recompile; we can just reuse the last build.

 It's worth noting that some platforms and build tools (like [Gradle][gradle-bc], [AWS CodeBuild][codebuild-bc], and [Docker][docker-bc])